hyeonseungkang/mortar-fdc-with-casio/README.md

    #### 1.1.
 Purpose of development

-   The method of calculating the horizontal distance and declination angle by manually drawing it on a calculation board not only does not allow you to know the values precisely, but there is a high possibility that the FDC will make a mistake.
+   The method of calculating the horizontal distance and declination angle by manually drawing it on a plotting board not only does not allow you to know the values precisely, but there is a high possibility that the FDC will make a mistake.
 To solve this problem, I introduced a scientific calculator to reduce calculation errors and shorten calculation time.

 ### 2. Development Process

    #### 2.1.
-Functions in Casio scientific calculator
+Parenthetical functions in Casio scientific calculator

    - ```Imp()```, ```Rep()```: Extract real part / imaginary part from complex number.
-   - ```Pol()```, ```Rec()```: Conversion between Cartesian coordinate-Polar coordinate.
+   - ```Pol(x, y)```, ```Rec(r, θ)```: Conversion between Cartesian coordinate-Polar coordinate.
    - ```Locate()```: Display specific numeric or string in specific screen location when ```PROG``` mode.

    #### 2.2.
-Functionalites in Casio scientific calculator
+Operations in Casio scientific calculator

    - [FILE] Key: Run program in ```COMP``` mode.
    - [MODE] Key-[5] Key: Enter ```PROG``` mode.
 In ```PROG``` mode, programs can saved or edited to calculator.